OpenFlag/OpenFlag/README.md

 # Introduction

 OpenFlag is an open-source feature flagging, A/B testing, and dynamic configuration service.
 It delivers the right experience to the right entity and monitors the impact.
-It has clear Swagger REST APIs for flags management and flag evaluation.
+It has clear Swagger REST APIs for flag management and evaluation.

 ## Features